 Without going down the coding rabbit hole, in HTML, links are set apart with the <a> tag.

 They also contain an “href” tag that signals where the link should lead.
 If you’ve ever added an HTML link to your website, the process for creating a click-to-text link is exactly the same.

 <a href="sms:+18664504185?&body=Hi%2520there%252C%2520I%2527d%2520like%2520to%2520place%2520an%2520order%2520for...">Click here to text us!</a>

-Just make sure to replace the number after “sms:+” with your number and add your text’s copy after “body=” with a “%” symbol after each word (you’ll also want to change “Click here to text us!” with whatever text you’d like visitors to click on.
+Just make sure to replace the number after “sms:+” with your phone number and add your message’s copy after “body=” with a “%” symbol after each word (you’ll also want to swap “Click here to text us!” with whatever text you’d like visitors to click on).